-View NAR General Counsel Katie Johnson as she discusses the “Hot Topics in Risk Management” in a new video.
+NAR General Counsel Katie Johnson discusses “Hot Topics in Risk Management.”

 What legal risks are real estate professionals facing today and how can they reduce their liability?
 I’m Katie Johnson, General Counsel of the National Association of REALTORS®.
 In this video, I’ll highlight several hot risks and direct you to helpful resources from NAR.